At Elmhurst, we support your success through a range of programs and services.

 Students Having Difficulties

-The College tries to help students who are having difficulty in their course work or in their social lives under the Students of Concern Guidelines with the help of a referral form.
+The College tries to help students who are having difficulty in their course work or in their social lives under the Care Team Guidelines with the help of a referral form.
 Students who are experiencing difficulty are referred by faculty or staff to the committee, which identifies a representative best positioned to intervene and assist the student.
 The committee is charged with coordinating resources to assist referred students in maintaining satisfactory academic progress and in promoting their health and well-being.

 The College aims to develop and deliver comprehensive, coordinated services aimed at retaining students, under the leadership of the Director of Retention, who reports to the Dean of Students.
 The Director of Retention will focus on students’ social and academic integration as well as their commitments to the institution; he or she also evaluates the effectiveness of student retention efforts in meeting the needs of students and achieving institutional goals.